 Some of her community projects, with particular environments, history, identity and issues are Floating Winona on the Upper Mississippi River and Chou Doc Stilts, Floating Cat Ba and White Skin, in Vietnam.

-Lately she did different projects in Egypt, in Aswan and in the relocated Nubian community of Gharb Soheil.
+She did different projects also in Egypt, in Aswan and in the relocated Nubian community of Gharb Soheil.

 From March 2020 Monia is based in Auroville, Tamil Nadu, India.